The Florida Bar

 This model rule was last amended in February 2004 to recommend a requirement for the completion of programs related to racial and ethnic diversity and the elimination of bias in the profession.

 The Florida Bar Board of Governors adopted CLER on the basis it would upgrade the profession and place Florida among the growing number of states recognizing the need for mandatory CLE.
 The legal profession would join other professions in Florida that require continuing education.
 Since the requirement was designed to not be burdensome, it is the most feasible of alternatives for promoting competency.

-In accordance with Rule 610.3(b), every member shall complete a minimum of 30 credit hours of approved CLE every three years -- five of the hours must be in the area of legal ethics, professionalism, mental illness awareness or substance abuse.
+In accordance with Rule 610.3(b), every member shall complete a minimum of 30 credit hours of approved CLE every three years (effective January 1, 2017, it increases to 33 credit hours) -- five of the hours must be in the area of legal ethics, professionalism, mental illness awareness or substance abuse.
 The five hours are to be included in, and not in addition to, the regular 30hour requirement.

 Exemptions from the requirement are allowed for: active military service; undue hardship; those nonresident members not delivering legal services or advice on matters or issues governed by Florida law; inactive members; and members of the judiciary who are subject to a separate requirement.
 Members exempted due to military service or nonresident status whose exemption terminates prior to the end of their reporting period for which the exemption was granted will be required to complete the requirements based on the prorata portion of the reporting period for which they were not exempt.

 Approval of outofstate CLE activity is liberally granted.
 Outofstate CLE providers, state and local bar groups, and other sanctioned nonprofit organizations are deemed "approved" sponsors under the Florida plan.